Landry Jones: 2011 season

 In 2011, Jones led the Sooners on dominant performances against opening foes such as Tulsa and Florida State.
 He would outdo his last year's performance in the Red River Shootout by defeating Texas by a score of 55–17.
 The Sooners suffered their first setback against Texas Tech, losing by a score of 41–38 at home after two missed field goals.
 He would continue Oklahoma's dominance before losing his lead wide receiver Ryan Broyles to a knee injury against Texas A&M. After the loss, Jones entered a slump that included two losses to the Baylor Bears and the Oklahoma State Cowboys.
 Jones ended up leading the Sooners to a victory in the Insight Bowl against the Iowa Hawkeyes to bring the Sooners another double digit winning season.

 2012 season

-On January 5, 2012, Jones announced he was returning to Oklahoma for his senior season.
-In 2012, he led the Sooners to a 10–2 record overall (8–1 in the Big 12), and shared the Big 12 Conference Championship with Kansas State.
-Jones's turnovers were the difference in an early season loss to Kansas State, but he played well throughout the rest of the season.
+On January 5, 2012, Jones announced that he was returning to Oklahoma for his senior season.
+In 2012, Jones led the Sooners to a 10–2 record overall (8–1 in the Big 12), and shared the Big 12 Conference Championship with Kansas State.
+His turnovers were the difference in an early season loss to Kansas State, but he played well throughout the rest of the season.
 They faced former Big 12 member, Texas A&M in the Cotton Bowl Classic, where they lost 41–13.
 Jones finished the season with a completion percentage of 66 percent with 4,267 passing yards, 30 touchdowns, and 11 interceptions.

-He finished his collegiate career with 16,646 passing yards and 123 touchdowns.
+Jones finished his collegiate career with 16,646 passing yards, 123 touchdowns, and 52 interceptions.